About the Journal

 Editorial Board

 Prof. Dr. med. habil.
-Thiha Aung, MHBA - Applied Healthcare Sciences (AI augmented decision support system, oncology)
+Thiha Aung, MHBA - Deggendorf Institute of Technology | DIT, Applied Healthcare Sciences (AI augmented decision support system, oncology)

-Prof. Dr. Georgi Chaltikyan - ECRI (digital health, health care management)
+Prof. Dr. Georgi Chaltikyan - DIT, European Campus Rottal Inn | ECRI (digital health, health care management)

-Prof. Dr. Mouzhi Ge - European Campus Rottal Inn | ECRI (data analytics)
+Prof. Dr. Mouzhi Ge - DIT, ECRI (data analytics)

 Prof. Dr. Matthias Huber - TH Ingolstadt (energy economics, sustainable energy systems)

-Prof. Dr. Andreas J. Kassler - Applied Informatics (mobile networks, application of machine learning in networks, intelligent distributed systems)
+Prof. Dr. Andreas J. Kassler - DIT, Applied Informatics (mobile networks, application of machine learning in networks, intelligent distributed systems)